99TheDark/Dark.js/README.md

 You most likely saw this from Khan Academy, in which case you can see more of what I do on my [Profile](https://www.khanacademy.org/profile/kaid_1007444411542956194078854/projects).

 Once this is done, I will probably make a Github Pages site with documentation & other miscellaneous things.
+If this goes well, I may also purchase a domain name.

 ### And of course, check out the amazing libraries this is based off of.